Polish National Catholic Church: Marriage and divorce

 The church believes that "Marriage is the sacrament which makes a Christian man and woman husband and wife, gives them grace to be faithful to each other and to bring up their children in love and devotion to God."
-Unlike in the Roman Catholic Church, PNCC deacons are not permitted to officiate at weddings.
+Unlike in the Catholic Church, PNCC deacons are not permitted to officiate at weddings.
 The PNCC permits divorced people to participate fully in the Mass and to receive the Eucharist.
 The church does not recognize civil divorce and requires an annulment before parishioners can remarry.

 Since 1921, the PNCC has permitted bishops and priests to marry.

 Governance

 The PNCC is governed in accordance with its Constitution and Laws.

 The chief legislative body is a general synod, which normally convenes every four years.
 The composition of the PNCC General Synod includes clergy and laity.
 Each parish is entitled to send one lay delegate for each 50 active members.
 While its constitution and canon laws provide that the PNCC General Synod holds the authority to remove bishops, the Prime Bishop purported to remove the bishop of the Polish National Catholic Church of Canada in January 2013.